pagkly/Zed/Investopedia4/Over and Short Explained.md

 ## An Example of Over and Short

 Assume that I work as a cashier at a sporting goods shop.
 I rang up a $95 pair of yoga pants correctly for $95, but I miscounted the cash I received for the pants.
 The customer unwittingly gave me $96 for the purchase, an error we both failed to catch.
-The accounting system will show $95 in posted sales but $96 of collected cash.
+The accounting system [[Will|will]] show $95 in posted sales but $96 of collected cash.
 The one-dollar difference goes to the cash-over-short account.
-The journal entry for this sale would debit cash for $96, credit sales for $95, and credit cash over short for $1.
+The [[Journal|journal]] entry for this sale would debit cash for $96, credit sales for $95, and credit cash over short for $1.

 The opposite is true for transactions that produce cash [[shortages]](https://www.investopedia.com/terms/s/shortage.asp).
 Assume the same situation except that I receive $94 instead of $96 for the sale.
 Now cash is debited for $94, the sales account is credited for $95, and cash over and short is debited for $1.